 He would use manipulative tactics to make me feel sorry for him, stating his wife didn’t love him and that she had already cheated on him.

-He told me she made him wife swap with another couple when they lived in Missouri and that’s why they had to move back to New York.
+He told me she made him wife swap with another couple when they lived in Missouri and that’s why they had to move back to New York (please see comments section below where it’s clarified that it was actually him that convinced her to take part in this).

 He used scripture to imply that in God’s eyes they were already divorced.